johnbillion/wp-compat/readme.md

 ## Technical details

 This extension does not scan your project in order to detect the `@since` versions of WordPress functions and methods.
 This information is included in the [symbols.json](symbols.json) file that's included in the extension.
+This approach ensures that your code is always tested against the most up to date and most accurate `@since` documentation, regardless of the version of WordPress that your tests are using.

 The [symbols.json](symbols.json) file contains a dictionary of all functions and methods in WordPress along with the version of WordPress in which they were introduced.